-Three lecture hours and two laboratory hours per week.
+Three credit hours of in-person synchronous lecture, and one credit hour of in-person laboratory.
 The topics presented include the performance characteristics of optical and non-optical treatment options for the visually impaired; assessment, treatment and management of geriatric and visually impaired patients; development of a vision rehabilitation plan; the multidisciplinary team approach to rehabilitation; patient communication and education; management of special populations; and practice management considerations.
-The laboratory presents the performance characteristics and clinical application of optical and non-optical treatment options for visual impairment.
+The laboratory presents the performance characteristics and clinical application of optical and nonoptical treatment options for visual impairment.